Supreme Court struggles with when police may enter home for safety checks or suicide threats

 During the argument — which was over a coffee mug — Caniglia threw an unloaded handgun on the table and told his wife, “Why don’t you just shoot me and get me out of my misery?” court documents say.
 She spent the night in a motel but called police after not being able to reach her husband and said she was worried he had killed himself.

 Caniglia told police he was fine, that he was not suicidal and that his mental health was none of their business.
 Still, he was taken in for examination.
-His seized weapons were not returned until he filed suit against the city.
+His seized weapons were not returned until he filed a lawsuit against the city.

 But his case (minus a finding that the gun seizure was improper) was dismissed by a federal judge.
 The decision about the community caretaking exception was upheld by a unanimous panel of the U.S. Court of Appeals for the 1st Circuit — which included former Supreme Court justice David H. Souter, who often hears cases in the Boston-based court.